Chunky Shrapnel: Soundtrack live album

-A live double album was released in tandem with the second Vimeo premiere of the film on 24 April 2020 by Flightless in Australia and Europe, and ATO Records in the United States.
+A live double album was released in tandem with the second Vimeo premiere of the film on 24 April 2020.
 It is the fourth live album by the band.

 The album features all full song performances from the film, including transitions between live songs, along with sections of frontman Stu Mackenzie's score for the film in the form of the tracks "Anamnesis", "Evil Star" and "Quarantine".